Cinelli Hobootleg In-Depth Review: Touring Bike Made-in-Italy

 Cino Cinelli

 Cinelli is an Italian bicycle manufacturing company based in Milan, producing mostly road bicycles and components.
-While 80% percent of Cinelli’s business consists of components, they are renown for having designed and produced some very interesting bikes across the decades of activity.
+While 80% percent of Cinelli’s business consists of components, they are renowned for having designed and produced some very interesting bikes across decades of activity.

 Cinelli was the seventh of 10 children, the son of a small landowner near Florence.
 He became interested in bicycle technology after mechanical failures in races.